nadiacollado/pinfinity/README.md

 ### 🧘🏻‍Stretch goals
 Tests!
-(Unit & integration)/
+(Unit & integration)\
-Routing to includes a unique Pin component for each pin/ Set up a database and login/user capibilities to enable the "save" pin functionality/ Add search bar functionality
+Routing to includes a unique Pin component for each pin\
+Set up a database and login/user capibilities to enable the "save" pin functionality\
+Add search bar functionality

 ### Dependencies